TulsiBasetti/Next_Word_Predictor-_Shakeshpeare_Hamlet_LSTM/README.md

     ```bash
     jupyter notebook code.ipynb

-4. Follow the instructions within the notebook to train the model and generate word predictions.

 ## 📈 Training and Evaluation
 The model's performance is visualized through the Training_Loss_And_Accuracy_Plot.png, which shows the loss and accuracy metrics over the training epochs.